If you’re reading this article, you already know that learning how to develop self-discipline is crucial to your success and happiness.

 - Prove to yourself evidence of a new identity through small wins

-Now let’s talk about how to build self-discipline by creating a plan that centers around those small wins.
+Now let’s talk about how to develop self-discipline by creating a plan that centers around the principles that we just discussed.

 Building self-discipline requires prioritizing incremental gains over monumental leaps.
 Suppose you went to the gym for the first time in a couple years and looked around at all of the exercise equipment.